mk3-14159/pass-jot/README.md

 # pass-jot
 A secure timestamped thought logger

-pass-jot is a streamlined command-line tool designed for those who seek a minimalistic yet effective way to capture fleeting thoughts.
+Pass-jot is a minimalistic yet effective way to capture fleeting thoughts.
+All entries into pass jot are PGP encrypted and secured.
 Inspired by the way Mark Zuckerberg used live journal in the movie "The Social Network," jot allows users to swiftly log their ideas, appending them with accurate timestamps.

 ### Installation
+The installation and initialization of pass-jot is the same as password-manager, you can read the [passwordstore documentation](https://www.passwordstore.org/) for the initialization instructions.

 1. Download the project
 ```bash